Ackerman Center Podcast

 This podcast was launched by Dr. Sarah Valente in Spring 2020 as a way to provide ongoing connection at a time when the world was enduring a radical disconnection.
 Dr. Valente hosted, co-hosted, and edited episodes 1–31.

-All past and future episodes are available for streaming on the podcast’s website and other streaming platforms.
+You can stream all past and upcoming episodes on the podcast’s website and major streaming platforms.

 - Join us for a compelling journey through the ruins of the Nazi reign of terror.
-In this walking tour episode Dr. Roemer leads Dr. Katie Fisher through the memorial site at […]
+In this walking tour episode Dr. Roemer leads Dr. Katie Fisher through the memorial site at Auschwitz and then the Topography of Terror memorial site in Berlin.
+Beginning in Auschwitz, […]

 - In this episode Dr. Nils Roemer hosts an engaging conversation with Mr. Marc Masurovsky.
-Mr. Masurovsky is the the co-founder of the Holocaust Art Restitution Project (HARP) in September 1997 and […]
+Mr. Masurovsky is the the co-founder of the Holocaust Art Restitution Project (HARP) in September 1997 and served as its Director of Research.
+He explores the challenges of ownership, the role […]

 - We are honored to have Dr. Stacy Gallin, a renowned expert in ethics, law, and human rights, as our guest.
-Dr. Gallin is the Director of the Center to Combat Antisemitism […]
+Dr. Gallin is the Director of the Center to Combat Antisemitism and Reinforce Multicultural Acceptance, or CARMA, which was launched in October 2024.
+The center’s […]

 - In this episode, we introduce the newest member of the Ackerman Center faculty, Dr. Cuellar Cuellar, who hails from El Salvador.
-Dr. Cuellar Cuellar, an assistant professor of history, is not […]
+Dr. Cuellar Cuellar, an assistant professor of history, is not only an academic; she is also a passionate Salvadoran international human rights lawyer with […]

 Resources for the series “A Year in the Third Reich”